MrMacker/IOTA-IF-Certify/README.md

 # IOTA-IF-Certify
-IOTA Certify provides a tool to manage identities and credentials as holder and issuer and a tool to verify these credentials and their attributes as verifier.
+IOTA-IF-Certify provides a tool to manage identities and credentials as holder and issuer and a tool to verify these credentials and their attributes as verifier.

 # Usage
 1. Clone the repository: